casey/just/README.md

 Recipes with a `[script(COMMAND)]` attribute<sup>master</sup> are run as scripts interpreted by `COMMAND`.
-This avoids some of the issues with shebang recipes, such as the use of `cygpath` to get them working on windows, the need to use `/usr/bin/env`, and inconsistences in shebang line splitting across Unix OSs.
+This avoids some of the issues with shebang recipes, such as the use of `cygpath` on Windows, the need to use `/usr/bin/env`, and inconsistences in shebang line splitting across Unix OSs.

 The body of the recipe is evaluated, written to disk in the temporary directory, and run by passing its path as an argument to `COMMAND`.